CICCE Inclusion Team (iTeam)

 The Center for Inclusion & Cross Cultural Engagement’s Inclusion Team are student volunteers who are dedicated to promoting diversity, multiculturalism, and social justice.
 This group will function as a proactive educational advocacy group that promotes diversity and acceptance at The University of Mississippi.
 The iTeam will help develop and present educational workshops to promote the awareness, acceptance and necessity for diversity to fellow students.
 The primary goal is to increase awareness of diversity related concerns while creating a dialogue that explores the campus definition and understanding of diversity.
 Applications for 2018-2019 iTeam members will be available in March 2018.

 The Inclusion & Diversity Education Team is no longer accepting requests for the Spring 2018 semester.
 We are now accepting Fall 2018 requests for workshops scheduled September 17-November 30, 2018: Inclusion Team Request Form.
 Please submit your request at least 2 weeks in advance of the desired program date.

 M-Pride & Allies Training for Students

-The Center for Inclusion & Cross Cultural Engagement and Sarah Isom Center for Women & Gender Studies collectively partner to offer UM Allies Training for students, faculty, and staff.
-More information can be found at Allies at the University of Mississippi.
+The Center for Inclusion & Cross Cultural Engagement and the UM Counseling Center collectively partner to offer UM Allies Training for students, faculty, and staff.
+More information can be found at M-Pride and Allies at the University of Mississippi.

 - Articulate the role of an ally and the purpose of the Allies program as it relates to LGBT+ advocacy and inclusivity;

 - Identify campus resources for members of our LGBTQ+ community and their allies;

 - Increase awareness of basic terms and information about the LGBTQ+ community knowledgeably and with sensitivity;

 - Implement commitments to help create and promote a supportive and welcoming campus environment for faculty, staff and students, where everyone is treated with dignity and respect.

 UM Allies Training for Students will be held on the following date:

 To register, please complete the UM Allies Registration Form.